symbol/symbol-docs/source/concepts/transaction.rst

 An account has to follow the next steps to `sign a transaction <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L64>`_ :

 1) Get the ``signing bytes``, which are all the bytes of the transaction except the size, signature and signer.
-2) Sign the ``signing bytes`` with the account's private key.
-This will give you the transaction signature.
+2) Sign the signing bytes with the account's private key.
+This will give you the transaction ``signature``.
-3) Append the signature and signer public key to the transaction to obtain the payload.
+3) Append the signature and signer public key to the transaction to obtain the ``payload``.
 4) Calculate the `hash of the transaction <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L76>`_ applying the network hashing algorithm to the first 32 bytes of signature, the signer public key, and the remaining transaction payload.

 .. code-block:: typescript